Table of Contents

 Genetics is the study of heredity in living organisms.
 One of the most crucial topics in genetics is the study of the genetic material, the DNA.

 Due to their usage, the two terms, “chromosome” and “chromatid” are often confused with each other.
-While seemingly identical at first glance, these biological structures for genetic information, are actually not the same entities.
+While seemingly identical at first glance, these biological structures for genetic information are not the same entities.

 How do they differ?
 Let’s explore the difference between Chromosome and Chromatid in detail below.